Unblock-Netflix-Guide/.github/profile/README.md

 ## Common Questions

 **Does using a VPN to unblock Netflix break the rules?**
 Netflix's terms discourage VPN use, but the usual result is just a "proxy detected" error, not account bans.
-This is extremely common practice.
+This is a widely used workaround, not a rare edge case.

+**Why does Netflix say "you seem to be using an unblocker or proxy"?**
+Netflix maintains a blocklist of known VPN and proxy IP ranges.
+Switching to a different server — ideally one labeled for streaming — usually resolves it.

 **Will this work on Smart TV / Firestick / Apple TV?**
 Yes.
 You can either:
 - Install PureVPN directly (if supported), or
 - Set up PureVPN on your router, or
 - Use a streaming device that supports VPN apps

 **Is it free?**
 No reliable free method currently works long-term.
 Free VPNs are usually blocked quickly or have serious privacy/speed issues.